 Based on research conducted and published by Drs.
-Tangrea and Thompson,5 87% of biohealth companies in the region are actively trying to hire students at the bachelor's degree level.
+Tangrea and Thompson, 87% of biohealth companies in the region are actively trying to hire students at the bachelor's degree level.
 Combining this need with improved student preparation (experiential learning through research, internships, and co-ops, etc.), Loyola is hopeful to begin providing a steady stream of well-qualified, experienced, and talented students into Maryland's workforce.
-Students will be ready to join a laboratory (research, development, manufacturing, QA/QC, etc.).
+Students will be ready to commercialize products (marketing, economic analyses, start new companies, etc.), or to work with data (data analytics, health IT, wearables, etc.).
 Careers for which students will be prepared offer excellent starting salaries and significant potential for personal and professional growth.